This section describes how ClustrixDB handles various types of failures and tells you how best to recover from them if they occur.

 If there is insufficient disk space for all replicas, the Reprotect process will be unable to complete.
 Consider adding additional capacity by Expanding Your Cluster's Capacity - Flex Up.
 See Managing File Space and Database Capacity.

-In the event that the cluster has lost more than MAX_FAILURES nodes and/or zones, the cluster will be unable to reprotect.
+If the cluster has lost more nodes and/or zones than specified for MAX_FAILURES , the cluster will be unable to reprotect.
 The Rebalancer activity log (system.rebalancer_activity_log) will show "Representation not found" errors.

 |To see tables with replicas that are not on any of the currently available nodes:|